Kkartik14/ph-scraper/README.md

 Product Hunt operates in Pacific Standard Time (PST).
 This becomes important when scraping "today's" products:

 - By default, the scraper uses UTC time
-- When using `--use-pst`, the scraper will use PST timezone for date calculations
+- When enabling "Use PST timezone" in the UI, the scraper will use PST timezone for date calculations
 - Using PST is recommended for the most accurate results since you might miss today's products if it's still the previous day in PST

 ## LLM Trend Analysis